• Skip to primary navigation

 • Wooden Spatula

-How to Make It - Step by Step Instructions
+How to Make It

-First, press a block of firm or extra firm tofu in a tofu press for 30 minutes.
-Next, saute the diced onions in a large pan until they're soft.
-Add the sliced mushrooms and diced red peppers and cook until the vegetables are tender.
+First, press a block of tofu in a press for 30 minutes.
+Next, cook the diced onions in a large pan until they're soft and translucent.
+Add the sliced mushrooms and diced red peppers and cook it until the vegetables are tender.

 A hand stirring crumbled tofu and vegetables in a large blue pan next to a small bowl on a dark background.

 Push the cooked veggies to one side of the pan and put the block of pressed and drained tofu on the other side of the pan.
-Use a wooden spatula to break it up into chunks.
-Sprinkle the dried seasonings over the crumbled tofu and stir to coat each piece until the tofu turns yellow.
+Use a wooden spatula to break it up into small chunks.
+Sprinkle the dried seasonings over the crumbled tofu and stir to coat each piece until the scramble turns yellow.

 A hand sprinkling black salt over a blue pan filled with vegetables on a dark background.

-From the Fridge: You can warm the vegan scrambled eggs in the microwave for 1-2 minutes or you can put it in a saucepan on the stovetop to reheat.
-If it's a little dry, stir in 1 tbsp of water to bring a little moisture back to the eggs.
+When you're ready to reheat it, take the container out of the freezer and put it in the fridge to thaw for 24 hours.
+Then you can warm the vegan scrambled eggs in the microwave for 1-2 minutes or you can put it in a saucepan on the stovetop to reheat.
+If it's a little dry, stir in 1 tbsp of water to bring a little moisture back to the vegan eggs.

 A fork holding a piece of tofu and a mushroom over a white plate on top of a wicker charger.

-• Can I use frozen vegetables?
 Sure!
-Fresh or frozen vegetables will both work great.
-If you use frozen vegetables and see that there is a little bit of water in the bottom of the pan, you can try to spoon it out or drain it.
+Fresh or frozen vegetables will both work perfectly.
+If you use frozen vegetables, there might be a little bit of excess water in the pan.
+Let it cook for a few more minutes so the liquid evaporates.

 Success Tips

-• The turmeric powder is not for flavor, it's what gives the tofu its vibrant yellow color.
+• The turmeric powder is not just for flavor, it's what gives the tofu its vibrant yellow color.
 If you omit it, the tofu won't look like scrambled eggs.

 Want More Vegan Tofu Recipes?

-Almond Butter Ginger Tofu
+• Almond Butter Ginger Tofu

 Tofu Scramble Recipe